 “If you have a tiny farm, you need to love poetry more than the farm.
 If you sell apples, you need to love poetry more than the apples.
 It’s good to settle down somewhere and love poetry more than that.”

 "My obsession with borders was born all at once in three different countries, depending on who you ask.
 I was in my early twenties, biking with a friend across the parched soda plains of the Askai Chin.
 For weeks we traversed this high-altitude wilderness, a land spread wide as wings, folded here and there into mountains.
 Turquoise lakes glimmered in the distance like puddles of sky.
 The horizon was more a hesitation than a hard edge, and every so often it spat out a dust tornado that would skim across the road just meters ahead of us, its flue curved into a question mark missing its point.

 On a daily basis the wild fact of being here knocked me sideways with astonishment.
 Where on this spinning world was I?
 Ask a Chinese, and I was in China; an Indian, and I was in India; a Tibetan, and I was in Tibet.
 Ask me, and I was in paradise, no further names necessary."

 THE CONTOURS OF COLD

 Essay about an off-season ski traverse of the Hardangervidda Plateau in Norway, published by CutBank, reprinted in Drunken Boat, and cited in Best American Essays 2013.
-You can read it here, and check out photos here.
+You can read it here.